McKala1/prophet-challenge/README.md

 #### Step 1: Uncovering Unusual Patterns in Hourly Google Search Traffic 🧐

 * First things first, I dug into the hourly Google search data for Mercado Libre, focusing on May 2020 when the company released its quarterly financial results.
 I spotted some intriguing spikes in search traffic during that period, hinting at possible correlations with significant financial events.
+I also included a graph to represent hourly search data to plot the average traffic by the day of the week.
+I thought this would be helpful to my analysis of the data.

 #### Step 2: Delving into Seasonality in Search Traffic Data 📅